 There are two wonderful things about target-date funds.
 First, they handle asset allocation decisions for you, choosing the stock/bond mix the fund companies believe is best for someone planning to retire at that date.
 Second, as you get older, the target-date funds automatically adjust their holdings, making the portfolio more conservative.

 But here’s a key watch-out.
 Don’t blindly assume the allocation used by your target-date fund is appropriate.
 When the market fell by nearly 40% in 2008, many people who were invested in 2010 target-date funds—people just about to retire—lost a ton of money.
 Their target-date fund of choice turned out to be surprisingly aggressively invested.

 Understand this: One company’s fund that’s designed for the same target retirement date as another may be designed very differently.
-For example, American Funds 2020 Target Retirement Fund has a 46% allocation to stocks whereas the Fidelity Freedom 2020 Fund has a 55% allocation to stocks.
+For example, Vanguard’s 2040 target-date fund has an 80% allocation to stocks whereas the Fidelity’s has a 93% allocation to stocks.
 These funds will respond differently to the same market conditions.

 To figure out how your investment portfolio should be allocated, take this simple quiz.
 Then, if you are using a target-date fund, find one that has a similar allocation (it might not be the one with the year closest to the year of your intended retirement as part of its name).

 Are you ready for how rough the ride can get?
 It’s easy to make the mistake of hearing that the market went up by over 30% in a particular year, as it did in 2013, and assume it moved throughout the year in a nice smooth upward path.
 But it doesn’t usually work that way, and it definitely didn’t work that way then.

 There were six significant downturns throughout 2013.
 Each time the market slipped, you can be sure some people feared the worst and bailed out, a move they certainly came to regret.